Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way: Modelling Stellar Streams

 The first step in the modelling is to take the cluster position\footnote{All of our dynamical modelling is performed in a Cartesian co-ordinate frame $(x, y, z)$ with its origin at the galactic centre.} $\mathbf{x}_c = (x_c, y_c, z_c)$ and velocity $\mathbf{v}_c = (v_{x,c}, v_{y,c}, v_{z,c})$ at time $t = 0$ (today) and construct the trajectory for all times $t \in [-t_\mathrm{age}, 0]$.
 In other words, we project the current position and velocity backwards to find the initial conditions of the cluster a time $t_\mathrm{age}$ ago.
 To do so, we need to know the gravitational potential $\Phi(\mathbf{x}, t)$ and solve the equation $\ddot{\mathbf{x}}_c(t) = -\nabla \Phi(\mathbf{x}_c, t)$.
 In terms of implementation, we use the publicly available \texttt{diffrax} differential equation solver library~\cite{Kidger:2021on}, written in \texttt{jax}~\cite{jax:2018aaa}.

 In principle, the gravitational potential $\Phi(\mathbf{x}, t)$ can include all contributions from, \emph{e.g.}, the Milky Way dark matter halo, baryonic structures, dark matter subhalos, dynamical clusters or dwarf galaxies etc. In this work, we restrict our attention to a fixed, time-independent Milky Way potential $\Phi = \Phi_\mathrm{MW}(\mathbf{x})$ which consists of a dark matter halo, and baryonic disc and bulge components.
 Specifically, we choose the \texttt{MWPotential2014} implementation in \texttt{galpy}~\cite{Bovy:2015aaa}, whose parameters are given in Tab.~1 of Ref.~\cite{Bovy:2015aaa}.
 We note, however, that it is trivial to include arbitrarily complex potentials in our modelling framework.
-These do not need to be radially- or axi-symmetric since we do not solve the dynamics via any action-angle framework~\cite{Binney:2008aaa}.
+One should also check the level of impact mild to strong mismodelling has in this regards if e.g. the true potential is not exactly the one with which the simulations are generated.
+One reason for this is that we do not need to analytically construct action-angle co-ordinates (although in principle, this could be possible numerically, see e.g.~\cite{Ibata:2021bbb}).
 Instead, we take advantage of \texttt{jax}-accelerated differential equation solvers to efficiently evolve the cluster and stars.
 With this choice, it is also simple to include time-dependent potentials that would arise from either the evolution of the Milky Way itself~\cite{Penarrubia:2005uq,Buist:2015hda,Hammer:2022egx}, or through interactions with dynamical objects such as dark matter subhalos or dwarf galaxies~\cite{Bonaca:2018fek,Bonaca:2020psc,Doke:2022jro,Erkal:2015kqa,Carlberg:2013gxa}.
-These can be modelled without any additional approximations regarding \emph{e.g.} the validity of an action-angle framework, and are represented simply by an additional term in the gravitational force.
+These can be modelled without any additional approximations, and are represented simply by an additional term in the gravitational force.
 It would also be straight-forward to let the parameters in the Milky Way potential vary and constrain them at the same time as the other model parameters.